shallinan1/shallinan1.github.io/transformers.md

 ## Debugging Scenarios

+9) Why do we overfit a tiny batch when debugging training?

+    Before training on full data, overfit 1-2 batches first.
+If the model can't memorize a tiny batch, something is broken.

+    **What it tests:**
+    - Forward pass computes correctly
+    - Backward pass updates weights
+    - Loss can decrease at all
+    - No bugs in data loading/preprocessing

+    **Expected:** Loss drops to ~0 quickly (model memorizes the batch).
+If not, debug before scaling up.

+    **Common failures:** Wrong loss function, frozen weights, learning rate = 0, bad data pipeline, labels don't match inputs.

-9) "Loss is NaN after a few training steps" - list the common causes and what you'd check.
+10) "Loss is NaN after a few training steps" - list the common causes and what you'd check.

-10) "Model outputs nearly uniform attention weights across all positions" - what might cause this?
+11) "Model outputs nearly uniform attention weights across all positions" - what might cause this?

-11) "Validation loss increases while training loss decreases" - what's happening and how do you address it?
+12) "Validation loss increases while training loss decreases" - what's happening and how do you address it?

 ## Alignment / RLHF

+1) What is MCTS and how does it apply to LLM reasoning?

+    **Monte Carlo Tree Search (MCTS)** is a search algorithm that explores possible actions by building a tree and evaluating paths without exhaustively completing all of them.

+    **Standard LLM generation:** Greedy or sampling-based, left-to-right.
+Once you generate tokens, you're committed — no backtracking.

+    **MCTS for LLMs:** Explore multiple reasoning paths:
+    - Each node = partial response (a reasoning step, sentence, or paragraph)
+    - Expand = generate candidate next steps using the LLM
+    - Evaluate = use a value model to score partial paths (see below)
+    - Backpropagate = update node values based on evaluations
+    - Select = choose best path after search

+    True reward comes at the end (is the final answer correct?), but expanding every path to completion is exponentially expensive.
+The solution is a **value model** that estimates final reward from a partial state — "how likely is this incomplete reasoning to lead to a correct answer?"
+This lets you prune bad paths early without finishing them.

+    An **ORM (Outcome Reward Model)** only scores final answers — can't guide search mid-reasoning.
+A **PRM (Process Reward Model)** scores each intermediate step, which is what MCTS needs.
+To train a PRM: collect reasoning traces with step-by-step labels (human annotation, or automatic by checking if a step leads to correct final answers), then train the model to predict "is this step on the right track?"
+At search time, PRM scores each node without completing the full trajectory.

+    **Example walkthrough:** Query is "What is 17 × 24?"

+    ```
+    Iteration 1:
+      Root (query) → expand → generate children:
+        A: "17 × 24 = 17 × 20 + 17 × 4"  (PRM score: 0.9)
+        B: "17 × 24 = 400"                (PRM score: 0.2)
+      Backprop scores to root.

+    Iteration 2:
+      Root → UCB picks A (high value) → expand A:
+        A1: "= 340 + 68"                  (PRM score: 0.9)
+        A2: "= 340 + 17"                  (PRM score: 0.3)
+      Backprop.

+    Iteration 3:
+      Root → A → UCB picks A1 → expand:
+        A1a: "= 408"                      (PRM score: 0.95)
+      Backprop.
+Path A → A1 → A1a looks good.

+    Iteration 4:
+      UCB says: "B has low value but only 1 visit, explore it"
+      Root → B → expand:
+        B1: "Let me recalculate..."
+(PRM score: 0.4)
+      Backprop.
+Still worse than A path.

+    Iteration 5:
+      Root → A → A2 (underexplored) → expand:
+        A2a: "= 357"                      (PRM score: 0.1)
+      Backprop.
+Confirms A2 is bad.

+    Final: Return path A → A1 → A1a = "408"
+    ```

+    Key points: tree grows unevenly (deep on A, shallow on B), UCB occasionally explores bad-looking paths to be sure, final answer comes from best path.
+In contrast, beam would keep top-k at each level and move forward together.
+MCTS dynamically chooses where to expand next.

-1) Why does RLHF need an explicit KL penalty term if cross-entropy already minimizes KL divergence?
+2) Why does RLHF need an explicit KL penalty term if cross-entropy already minimizes KL divergence?

     They measure KL between **different distributions**: